 I am a proud son of Gwinnett.

-Hi, I’m Kirkland Carden and I want to be your next County Commissioner for District One.
-I have decided to run for the Board of Commissioners because I care about the future of our community.
-We live in a time of great change both socially and in terms of technology and politics.
-In order for Gwinnett to continue to flourish in the future we have to change and adapt with the times.
-It is important to preserve the best of our past but at the same time we have to be prepared for what is to come.
+I’m Kirkland Carden and I want to be your next County Commissioner for District One.
+I’ve decided to run for the Board of Commissioners because I care about the future of our community.
+We live in a time of great change—socially, politically, and technologically.
+In order for Gwinnett to continue to flourish in the future, we have to change and adapt with the times.
+It is important to preserve the best of our past, but at the same time we have to be prepared for what is to come.
 Issues I care strongly about include: transportation, more inclusive and transparent government, and providing economic opportunity for all.

 During my studies I also learned that “givers gain” — you can’t generate positive change by sitting on the sidelines.
-That motivated me to work with AID Atlanta as a volunteer helping with healthcare education in the LBGTQ community.
+That motivated me to work with AID Atlanta as a volunteer helping with healthcare education in the LBGTQ+ community.
 During my junior year of college, I received my first experience working in state government.
-In the 2014 legislative session, I worked as a Legislative Aide for Senate Minority Leader Steve Henson.
+In the 2014 legislative session, I worked as a Legislative Aide for Senate Minority Leader Steve Henson, whose endorsement I’m proud to have earned..
 My experience in Senator Henson’s office opened my eyes to many of the issues Gwinnett was facing.